Inland Empire (film): Prologue

 A crackling vinyl record announces that "Axxon N., the longest-running radio play in history", is turning to "a gray winter day in an old hotel".
 In a hotel room, the Lost Girl—a young Polish prostitute—has an unpleasant encounter with a client.
 Her face is blurred.
-After the encounter, her face unblurs.
-She turns on the television and goes channel surfing.
-She watches an old Eastern European woman approaching a mansion, but flips to a television show about a family of anthropomorphic rabbits.
+After the encounter, her face becomes clear.
+She turns on the television and goes channel surfing, seeing an old Eastern European woman approaching a mansion before she flips to a show about anthropomorphic rabbits.
 She begins to cry.

 Narrative

 In Los Angeles, actress Nikki Grace is waiting for the results of her audition for the lead role in the film On High in Blue Tomorrows, a romantic drama about two people who have an affair.
 The old woman from the television screen visits her mansion.
 She asks Nikki about the film and then tells "an old tale": a boy passed through the doorway into the world, causing a reflection that gave birth to an evil that followed him.
-Then she tells a variation: a girl was lost in the marketplace - "as if half-born" - while the alley behind the marketplace was the way to the palace.
+Then she tells a variation: a girl was lost in the marketplace—"as if half-born"—while the alley behind the marketplace was the way to the palace.
 The woman is certain that Nikki will get the role and insists that despite Nikki's claims to the contrary, the plot involves murder.

 The next day, Nikki learns that she got the part.
 She celebrates with her friends while her Polish husband Piotrek watches from a distance.
 Devon, who plays the male lead, is warned to not sleep with Nikki, as he has a history of on-set affairs.
 Piotrek warns Devon of "dark consequences" for "wrong actions".

 During the first rehearsal, the actors are interrupted by a disturbance on the set.
 Devon investigates but finds nothing.
 Shaken, the director confesses that they are shooting a remake of an unfinished German film entitled 47, itself based on a supposedly cursed Polish folktale.
 Production was abandoned after the two leads were found murdered "inside the story".

 After filming the first few romantic scenes between their respective characters Sue and Billy, Nikki starts having difficulty distinguishing between the film script and real life.
 As in the script, Nikki starts a romantic affair with Devon.
 While they make love, she compares it to the script.

 Nikki walks into an alley and enters a door named "Axxon N." It leads to the On High in Blue Tomorrows set, but also takes her back in time.
 Nikki realizes that she was the disturbance Devon investigated during the first rehearsal.
-She runs away and enters a prop, which turns into an actual house.
+She runs away and enters a set piece, which turns into an actual house.
 Inside the house, Nikki sees her husband going to bed.
 She hides from him in a closet, which transports her to a living room inhabited by a troupe of prostitutes.

 Stream of consciousness

-At this point, the narrative disintegrates into various plotlines and scenes, with the chronological order and the distinction between characters unclear.
+At this point, the narrative disintegrates into various plotlines and scenes, with the chronological order and the distinction between characters unclear or left to associations constructed by the audience.